Probabilistic distances-based hallucination detection in LLMs with RAG: Related works

 \textbf{Hallucination detection.} The problem of hallucinations in LLMs has attracted significant attention recently~\cite{zhang2023siren, huang2023survey, wang2024factuality}.
 Existing methods can be roughly divided into several categories.

 \textit{Consistency-based} methods measure the homogeneity of multiple LLM answers to estimate uncertainty~\cite{manakul2023selfcheckgpt, chen2024inside, kuhn2023semantic, qiusemantic, nikitin2024kernel}.
 While these methods achieve reasonable detection performance, they require generating additional responses, making them computationally expensive.
 Moreover, their unsupervised nature inherently limits their effectiveness. \textit{Uncertainty-based} methods rely on LLM token probabilities to assess model's confidence~\cite{fadeeva2024fact, malinin2021uncertainty}.
 Although efficient and easy to implement, they struggle to fully capture complex token dependencies~\cite{yaldiz-etal-2025-design} and are affected by biased token probabilities~\cite{gallegos-etal-2024-bias}. \textit{Inner state-based} methods use hidden states or statistics from attention maps as input to lightweight classifiers~\cite{azaria-mitchell-2023-internal, sky2024androids, chuang2024lookbacklensdetectingmitigating}.
-Another emerging direction of work compares the \textit{embedding distributions} of hallucinated and grounded responses.
-For instance, \cite{ricco2025hallucination} examined intra-class Minkowski distances within these response types.
-However, their approach has three key limitations: (1) using BERT embeddings rather than the generating LLM's own hidden states, which may contain more relevant factuality signals; (2) not modeling the critical relationship between prompts and their corresponding responses; and (3) employing standard kernel density estimation, which may fail to capture the full complexity of the embedding distributions.

 A further limitation is that most methods overlook the RAG setting, despite it is very common in LLM applications~\cite{akkiraju2024facts}.
 Explicitly analyzing the relationship between the RAG context and the model's response could improve detection, as context-response relationships are known to indicate hallucinations~\cite{bazarova2025hallucination}.
 However, prior work focused on attention maps, leaving hidden state interactions underexplored.